-Lam’s story is the perfect example of how regular people can use the power of the Internet to quit their 9-to-5 jobs for a more enjoyable and fulfilling career path.
+Regular people can use the power of the internet to quit their 9-to-5 jobs for a more enjoyable and fulfilling career path.
 Here are six steps to making the transition.

 1. Identify what you have that others do not

 Start by figuring out what you can offer that others can’t provide for themselves.
 Take stock of your assets and talents and ask yourself: Would others be willing to pay for what I have, or what I can do?

 Go ahead and write down all of your possibilities and then narrow them down to the one most promising prospect.
 Focus your energy there to start.